jgorham/SteinDiscrepancy.jl/README.md

 kernel_stein_discrepancy = sqrt(result.discrepancy2)
 ```

-We should note that in order to compute the KSD for a target with a compact
-support, one must define a SteinKernel which imposes this property (and not
+If your target has constrained support, you should simply use a kernel that
-use the `supportlowerbounds` and `supportupperbounds` arguments).
-See
+respects these constraints (no `supportlowerbounds` and `supportupperbounds`
-`SteinGaussianRectangularDomainKernel` in the `src/kernels` code directory
+arguments are needed).
+See `SteinGaussianRectangularDomainKernel` in the
-for an example.
+`src/kernels` code directory for an example.

 ## Summary of the Code